Patent application: Standard application

 A standard patent application is a patent application containing all of the necessary parts (e.g. a written description of the invention and claims) that are required for the grant of a patent.
 A standard patent application may or may not result in the grant of a patent depending upon the outcome of an examination by the patent office it is filed in.
 In the U.S., a standard patent application is referred to as a "non-provisional" application.

 Provisional application

-Provisional patent applications can be filed at a small number of patent offices, such as the USPTO in the U.S. A provisional application provides an opportunity to place an application on file to obtain a filing date (thereby securing a priority date), but without the expense and complexity of a standard patent application.
-The disclosure in a provisional application may, within a limited time (one year in the U.S.), be incorporated into a standard patent application if a patent is to be pursued.
-Otherwise, the provisional application expires.
+Provisional patent applications can be filed with a small number of patent offices, particularly with the USPTO.
+In order for a US provisional application to establish a priority date for a future full (i.e. non-provisional) standard patent application, the disclosure in the provisional must be enabling.
+Claims are not required in a provisional application, although it is advised to have them, since claims may contribute to enabling disclosure.

+The disclosure in a provisional application may, within a limited time (one year in the U.S.), be incorporated into a standard patent application, if a patent is to be pursued.
+Otherwise, the provisional application expires, does not get published, and does not become a prior art to other patent applications.
 No enforceable rights can be obtained solely through the filing of a provisional application.
+Full (non-provisional) application may have additional information added (i.e. experimental data), and for the purposed of prior art analysis (such as novelty and non-obviousness), the non-provisional application will have two priority dates.